jadecobra/python_tdd_exercises/source/how_to/make_tdd/index.rst

 * :ref:`how to see what packages are installed in a virtual environment on Windows without WSL`
 * :ref:`how to view all the commands I typed in a terminal on Windows without WSL`
 * :ref:`how to make a PowerShell script`
-* :ref:`how to use variables in a shell script`
-* :ref:`how to use variables in a PowerShell script`
-* :ref:`how to use variables in a PowerShell script`
+* :ref:`how to use a variable in a PowerShell script`
 * :ref:`how to run a PowerShell script`
 * :ref:`test_failure on Windows without WSL`